 Why we need it

-Lisburn and Castlereagh City Council is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+LCCC is required by law to protect the public funds that it administers.
+It may share information provided with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 The use of data by the NIAO in a data matching exercise is carried out with statutory authority.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.
+It does not require the consent of the individuals concerned under the Data Protection Act (2018) or GDPR (2018).

-For further information on the NIAO legal powers and the reasons why he matches particular information, see the Level 3 notice on the NIAO website at www.niauditoffice.gov.uk.
-For further information on data matching at this Council please contact Sean McGurnaghan on the following email address firstname.lastname@example.org who is the key contact with the NIAO in this exercise.
+Further information on the NIAO legal powers and the reasons why they match particular information can be found in the Level 3 notice on the NIAO website at: www.niauditoffice.gov.uk For further information on data matching at LCCC please contact our lead NIAO contact Mr Sean McGurnaghan at email@example.com